cdf1982/cdf1982.github.io/glancecam/faqs.md

 > While only one window can be put in Cycle mode, you can still keep as many others "single camera" windows open while this rotation is enabled.
 >
 > By default, all cameras are included in Cycle mode with a 30 seconds time interval dedicated to each one, but you are free to decide which Glances you want to include and for how long they should remain on screen.
-> Intervals can be configured in the 10 to 60 seconds range, in steps of 10 seconds, and can be different between cameras included in the cycle.
+> Intervals can be configured in the 5 to 60 seconds range, in steps of 5 seconds, and can be different between cameras included in the cycle.
+Such short intervals are recommended only for cameras on the local network.
 Please note that longer intervals are preferable, especially for remote cameras, as the timer starts when loading the stream begins, not when the image appears; so, if a camera takes 5 seconds to show the image and the cycle is set to 10 seconds, you'd only see the image for 5 seconds before switching to the next one.
 >
 > You can enable Cycle mode by selecting the Glance menu > Enable Cycle mode, or by pressing the C key without modifiers while the window you want to enable it for is active; the same menu item or keyboard shortcut disables it, as it does saving any change to Settings or quitting GlanceCam (Cycle mode is not persisted between launches of the app).
 >